sagemath/trac_to_gh/Issue 3784.md

 # Issue 3784: add support for SAGE_PYTHONPATH

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3784

 Original creator: was